Coal power should be relegated to the ash heap of history

 Coal isn't coming back, nor should it.
 From start to finish, it's one of the most destructive energy sources.
 Extracting it often requires blasting away entire mountaintops, polluting air, water and soil.
 Burning it creates enormous amounts of deadly pollution, along with CO2 and methane emissions that drive global heating.

 The climate emergency demands that we use less energy and that we get what we need from cleaner sources.
-We shouldn't be using 19th century fuels in the 21st.
+We shouldn't be using 19th-century fuels in the 21st.

 But the U.S. president isn't alone in wanting to double down on archaic, deadly coal in the face of a climate crisis.
 Alberta, not content to drive global heating to catastrophic levels with its dirty bitumen, is now moving to expand its coal industry -- with little or no environmental oversight.